Fridolin Glass: Post-Anschluss

 Following the Anschluss in 1938 Glass became a councillor in Vienna and was appointed Gaupropagandaredner and Kreisleiter.
 He also became owner of Unternehmens Vereinigte Chemische Fabriken Kreidl, Heller & Co, a highly profitable chemical company.

 War service and death

 Upon the outbreak of the Second World War he joined the Luftwaffe and took part in the invasion of Poland.
-Whilst here he was brought before a court martial for his part in killing civilians, albeit the case was dropped.
+While there, he ordered the killings of three or four Polish civilians, including a local mayor, as a platoon commander.
+Glass suspected the civilians of being insurgents responsible for a recent attack on the platoon.
+After it was discovered that the regular Polish military was responsible, Glass was arrested by the Wehrmacht and charged with murder.
+However, the court-martial was soon disbanded, and Glass was later applauded for his actions by the SS.

 He was later transferred to the Waffen-SS, with the rank of Untersturmführer and served on the Eastern Front as a war reporter.
-It was here that he was killed in action in February 1943.
+It was here that he was killed in action in February 1943 in Dniprodzerzhynsk (now Kamianske) in the Soviet Union.
 Following his death, Glass was posthumously promoted to the rank of Oberführer.